pepstock-org/Charba-Wiki/docs/defaults/DefaultsCharts.md

 ## Font

-There are special global settings that can change all of the fonts on the chart.
-These options are in `getGlobal().getFont()`.
+There are special global settings that can change all fonts on all charts.
 The global font settings only apply when more specific options are not included in the configuration.

 ```java
 // --------------------------------------